MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ## Enable passkeys in Authenticator in the admin center

-The **Microsoft Authenticator** policy doesn't give you the option to enable passkeys in Authenticator.
-Instead, to enable passkeys in Authenticator, you must edit the **FIDO2 security key** Authentication methods policy.
+To enable passkeys in Authenticator, edit the **Passkey (FIDO2)** authentication method policy.
+The **Microsoft Authenticator** policy doesn't have an option to enable passkeys.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).
 1. Browse to **Protection** > **Authentication methods** > **Authentication method policy**.
-1. Under the method **FIDO2 security key**, select **All users** or **Add groups** to select specific groups. *Only security groups are supported*.
+1. Under the method **Passkey (FIDO2)**, select **All users** or **Add groups** to select specific groups. *Only security groups are supported*.
 1. On the **Configure** tab, set:
    - **Allow self-service set up** to **Yes**
    - **Enforce attestation** to **No**
    - **Enforce key restrictions** to **Yes**
    - **Restrict specific keys** to **Allow**
-   - Select **Microsoft Authenticator (preview)** if the checkbox is displayed in the admin center.
+   - Select **Microsoft Authenticator (Preview)** if the checkbox is displayed in the admin center.
 This setting automatically populates the Authenticator app AAGUIDs for you in the key restriction list.
 Otherwise, you can manually add the following AAGUIDs to enable the Authenticator passkey preview:

       - **Authenticator for Android:** de1e552d-db1d-4423-a619-566b625cdc84
       - **Authenticator for iOS:** 90a3ccdf-635c-4729-a248-9b709135078f